The Elementary Theory of the Frobenius Automorphisms

 \proof The residue field of $F(t)_\si$ is $F$ itself, and $L$ has finite transcendence degree over $ F(t)_\si$.

-The analogy with \ref{vt1} raises the question, that I did not look into: If in \ref{vt2} $L/F(t)_\si$ is finitely generated, is $\res L$ finitely generated over $\res(K)$ as a difference field (up to purely inseparable extensions )? \end{subsection}
+This raises the question, that I did not look into: If in \ref{vt2} $L/F(t)_\si$ is finitely generated, is $\res L$ finitely generated over $\res(K)$ as a difference field (up to purely inseparable extensions )?
+It seems likely that this can be proved by analogy with \lemref{vt1fg}. \end{subsection}

 \<{subsection}{Valued field lemmas}

 We will need an observation from the theory of valued fields.
 (Compare \cite{HHM1} Part I, \S 2.5 ( ''Independence and orthogonality for unary types".) )